About the Stonewall Foundation

 Sponsoring the 2018 BE BRAVE, BE YOU leadership conference for LGBTQ+ youth, organized by the Sacramento City Unified School District.

-Named for lifelong activist and early California champion of LGBTQ rights, Laurie McBride, the Stonewall Foundation scholarship supports CSUS college students working to increase LGBTQ equity in civic and government affairs.
+Named for lifelong activist and early California champion of LGBTQ rights, Laurie McBride, the Stonewall Foundation scholarships supports CSUS college students working to increase LGBTQ equity in civic and government affairs.

 There is no more effective way of learning about LGBTQ public policy issues than through direct involvement.
 The Stonewall Foundation provides opportunities for work and volunteer experience to build new leadership capacity.